Class 3 - Years 3 & 4

 Welcome to our Class 3 page!

 Our teacher is Miss.
 Mill and our teaching assistant is Mrs. Wiffin.
-On Wednesdays, Mrs Dare teaches us.
+On Tuesday afternoons, Mrs Dare teaches us.

 PE is on Mondays (with Miss Mill) and Fridays (with our sports coach).